gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 figure what wanted scratching.
 The itch seemed to be all over at once.

-*Erileine...* It wasn't a sound.
+*Erileine…* It wasn't a sound.
 It was a *knowledge*.
-Lady Kembe wanted to talk to her...
+Lady Kembe wanted to talk to her…

 "Hello?" she whispered.
 Piaerre grunted and rolled onto his side.

 She waited until she heard him snoring again.
 "Hello?" she repeated.
 "My lady?"

-*Erileine...* The itch ebbed and vanished.
+*Erileine…* The itch ebbed and vanished.
 After a long moment, she lay down once more.

 ---

 A heavy knock on the door woke them just before dawn.
 Erileine scraped the sleep out of her eyes and answered it.

 Two Hett soldiers stood there with the bosun.
 "Rise and shine," Uyves said sourly.
 His hair, normally so carefully tended, looked like a goat had been at it.
 That, and his black eye, made him look like some half-mad cousin of the dapper bosun Erileine knew.

 "Erileine, who is it?"
 Her father hurried down the stairs as Piaerre slipped silently into the kitchen.

 "It's me, Laeuc.
 The *lieutenant* wants everybody out in the fields."
 The bosun's expression made it clear what he thought of the idea.
 "And he wants Erileine for translating."

 Erileine heard footsteps on the stairs her mother joined them.
 "Laeuc, what's happening?"
 Saedanne asked.

 "The soldiers want Erileine out with them.
 To translate."

 Her jaw set.
 "No.  I won't have it.
 She's just a child, Uyves."

 Uyves' hands bunched into fists, and for a moment Erileine thought he was going to take a swing at the soldiers beside him.
 Then his hands